-If your ever have taken Martial Arts you where taught the Ki . the word itself means or translates to" Energy life force , spirit and or breath.
+If you ever have taken Martial Arts you were taught the Ki.
+The word itself means or translates to “energy life force, spirit, and or breath”.
 Everyone has it.
 Tapping into it is essential to Intensity in lifting in my opinion.
-I've used it for years.
-It kind of goes like this.
+I’ve used it for years.
+It goes like this:

-Instead of yelling, getting slapped in the face or some other silly thing.
-I try to think of a volcano about to irrupt .
-I build the pressure from within me. making it feel like High Blood Pressure so to speak.
-What is cool is that key music can also bring it out of me and when I get that goose bump feeling in the back of my neck I know it is there.
-Sometimes I don't have all of that and have to bring it out myself and have to make it irrupt on its own .
-Simply by digging in deep and making it psychological tool in my arsenal .
+Instead of yelling or getting slapped in the face, I try to think of a volcano about to irrupt.
+I build the pressure from within me.
+I make it feel like high blood pressure so to speak.
+What is cool is that key music can also bring it out of me.
+When I get that goosebump feeling in the back of my neck I know it is there.
+Sometimes I don’t have all of that and have to bring it out myself and have to make it irrupt on its own.
+I do it by simply digging in deep and making it a psychological tool in my arsenal.

 However, that’s me.
 Other people’s intensity is brought out in different ways.
 Still, there is no doubt that there is a difference in using intensity and just going through the motions while working out.
 Just going through the motions in the gym sticks out like a sore thumb.
 I use as a basic rule to know if I’m being intense enough.
 It’s knowing if I’m uncomfortable or not.
 Honestly, if you go through a workout and are comfortable.

 Chances are you are not being intense enough.
 The gym is not a comfortable place.
 It is a place of muscle brutalizing.
 Beating it up so it will grow.
 Not feel-good fuzzy thoughts and pink flowers and fluffy chairs to get all cozy in.
 Why do you think those seats are so damn small, they’re not meant to be comfortable.
 They are meant to sit on just long enough and put that particular muscle in a position to do one thing. ” Work”.